Teck Resources (TSE:TCK) Downgraded by Scotiabank to “Sector Perform”

-Teck Resources (TSE:TCK – Get Free Report) was downgraded by equities researchers at Scotiabank from a “sector outperform” rating to a “sector perform” rating in a note issued to investors on Tuesday, PriceTargets.com reports.
+Scotiabank cut shares of Teck Resources (TSE:TCK – Free Report) from a sector outperform rating to a sector perform rating in a report issued on Tuesday, PriceTargets.com reports.

 Teck Resources Stock Performance

-Teck Resources (TSE:TCK – Get Free Report) last issued its earnings results on Thursday, July 27th.
-The company reported C$1.22 earnings per share for the quarter, missing analysts’ consensus estimates of C$1.30 by C($0.08).
-The business had revenue of C$3.52 billion during the quarter, compared to analysts’ expectations of C$3.72 billion.
+Teck Resources (TSE:TCK – Get Free Report) last posted its quarterly earnings data on Thursday, July 27th.
+The company reported C$1.22 EPS for the quarter, missing analysts’ consensus estimates of C$1.30 by C($0.08).
+The firm had revenue of C$3.52 billion during the quarter, compared to the consensus estimate of C$3.72 billion.

 Read More